 The hosts also teach their listeners about scientifically researched strategies to live a happier, more meaningful life.
 The show updates every Thursday, and has produced episodes such as “How to Find Your Best Possible Self” and “Quieting Your Inner Critic.”

 In his podcast, Robbins shares helpful tips and strategies so his listeners can achieve better results in their personal and professional lives.
-He updates the podcast every week or two, and features notable guests to have an open and honest conversation about self-improvement.
-Some guests have included Dana White, Gretchen Rubin, Daniel Pink, and Robyn O’ Brien.
+He updates the podcast every week or two and features notable guests to have an open and honest conversation about self-improvement.
+Some of his popular guests have included Dana White, Gretchen Rubin, Daniel Pink, and Robyn O’ Brien.

 Listeners appreciate the motivational truths that can be taken away from the episodes in this podcast.
 People find Tony's intensity to be inspirational.

-Hosted by Dave Asprey, Bulletproof Radio strives to use a wide variety of professionals and technologies to improve the human being.
+Hosted by Dave Asprey, Bulletproof Radio strives to use a wide variety of professionals and technologies and techniques to improve as a human being.
 Using knowledge from doctors, scientists, Olympic nutritionists, meditation gurus, and over a million dollars worth of personal self-experiments, Asprey aims to explain the simplest things that people can do to improve themselves in every way.

 In his ideal world, people can take control of their lives and use their biochemistry, bodies, and minds in unison to be able to work at levels much higher than expected, without becoming sick or stressed out.
 Follow along every Tuesday and Thursday as Dave Asprey and his guests give you everything you need to improve your physical and mental states.